RackHD/smi-service-virtualidentity/README.md

 ### smi-service-virtualidentity

-!!!!A virtual identity (MAC,IQN,WWN) generation and reservation system.
+A virtual identity (MAC,IQN,WWN) generation and reservation system.

 A docker container for this service is avalable at:  https://hub.docker.com/r/rackhd/virtualidentity/